Content characteristics

 Time reference

-Date of survey, migration biography retrospectively since first leave of country of birth, retrospective questions on life course
+Date of survey, migration biography retrospectively since their first migration from country of birth to another country, retrospective questions on life course

 Regional structure